Lota, Queensland: Transport

 Lota railway station provides access to regular Queensland Rail City network services to Brisbane and Cleveland.

 Governance

-At the local level, Lota is in the Wynnum-Manly ward of the Brisbane City Council, represented by Cr Peter Cumming since March 1994.
+At the local level, Lota is in the Wynnum-Manly ward of the Brisbane City Council, represented by Cr Sara Whitmee.
 At the state level, Lota is within the Lytton electorate, a traditionally safe Labor seat, held by Joan Pease.
 LNP MP Ross Vasta has held the Federal electorate of Bonner since 2010.